 - Ask if you are free to leave.
 If the officer says yes, calmly and silently walk away.
 If you are under arrest, you have a right to know why.

-- An officer may "pat down" your clothing if they suspect a weapon or unlawful object.
-You should not physically resist, but you have the right to refuse consent for any further search.
+- An officer may "pat down" your clothing if they suspect you are armed and dangerous, such as in possession of a weapon or unlawful object.4 You should not physically resist, but you have the right to refuse consent for any further search.

 Q: What if law enforcement officers stop me in my car?